IG Low Volatility Portfolio – Income Balanced Series F

 Highlights

-② Canadian and European equities were top contributors, led by materials, health care and consumer discretionary sector exposure.
+② Canadian equities were the top contributors, led by energy and materials.

 Total Return1M3MYTD1YR3YR5YR10YRSince Inc. (Jul 13, 2015)